HoncharovDanylo/First-App/README.md

 ```
 # Starting Backend localy

-to run backend first thing you need to specify your connection string to the database.
-You can do it in `First-App-Api\Api\appsettings.Development.json` if you want to run development mode with your database
+to run backend first thing you need to specify your connection string `DefaultConnection` to the database.
+You can do it in `First-App-Api\Api\appsettings.Development.json` if you want to run development mode with your own database
 Then run
 ```sh
 dotnet restore